alimiracle/pyinterfases/readme.md

 this is pyinterfases

-a network interfases manager libery for sentos in python
+a network Interfaces manager libery for CentOS in python

 ### install